dwb/dwb.github.com/koenigsrufen.md

 Königsrufen is an Austrian trick-taking game for four players in which there is a permanent set of trumps.
 The contract played is determined by bidding, and in most contracts the object is not to win a certain number of tricks but to capture in the tricks cards amounting to a certain value.

-This article describes the variant of the game played in Cheltenham in Gloucestershire, England.
+This article describes the variant of the game played in Cheltenham in Gloucestershire, England – and now also at [Made by Many](http://madebymany.com) in London.

 The order of a game is as follows: